Something caught my eye yesterday as I passed by my favourite taco place in Brighton (Casa Azul – you must go, the things they do with mushrooms!)

 2. Inception (Christopher Nolan, 2010)

-A cross between the Orpheus myth and Satoshi Kon’s sci-fi psychotherapy flick Paprika, it’s a film about Ellen Paige acting as Leo DiCaprio’s makeshift therapist as they venture deeper and deeper into the dream world.
+A cross between the Orpheus myth and Satoshi Kon’s sci-fi psychotherapy flick Paprika, it’s a film about Elliot Paige acting as Leo DiCaprio’s makeshift therapist as they venture deeper and deeper into the dream world.
 It’s a Hollywood movie which means they take way more guns into the underworld than necessary, but the psychological thread is there.
 Also, it’s one of the few mainstream American films that go beyond the cliché father conflict to explore the mother conflict beneath.

 If you haven’t watched this film before, you won’t regret it.
 (And when you’ve watched it, you’ll get the joke I just made.)